Applications of artificial intelligence: Deep-fakes

 Deep-fakes can be used for comedic purposes but are better known for fake news and hoaxes.

+Deepfakes can portray individuals in harmful or compromising situations, causing significant reputational damage and emotional distress, especially when the content is defamatory or violates personal ethics.
+While defamation and false light laws offer some recourse, their focus on false statements rather than fabricated images or videos often leaves victims with limited legal protection and a challenging burden of proof.

 In January 2016, the Horizon 2020 program financed the InVID Project to help journalists and researchers detect fake documents, made available as browser plugins.

 In June 2016, the visual computing group of the Technical University of Munich and from Stanford University developed Face2Face, a program that animates photographs of faces, mimicking the facial expressions of another person.
-The technology has been demonstrated animating the faces of people including Barack Obama and Vladimir Putin.
-Other methods have been demonstrated based on deep neural networks, from which the name deep fake was taken.

 In September 2018, U.S. Senator Mark Warner proposed to penalize social media companies that allow sharing of deep-fake documents on their platforms.

-In 2018, Vincent Nozick found a way to detect faked content by analyzing eyelid movements.
+In 2018, Darius Afchar and Vincent Nozick found a way to detect faked content by analyzing the mesoscopic properties of video frames.
 DARPA gave 68 million dollars to work on deep-fake detection.

 Audio deepfakes and AI software capable of detecting deep-fakes and cloning human voices have been developed.

-Video content analysis, surveillance and manipulated media detection
+Video surveillance analysis and manipulated media detection

 AI algorithms have been used to detect deepfake videos.

+Video production

+Artificial intelligence is also starting to be used in video production, with tools and software being developed that utilize generative AI in order to create new video, or alter existing video.
+Some of the major tools that are being used in these processes currently are DALL-E, Mid-journey, and Runway.
+Way mark Studios utilized the tools offered by both DALL-E and Mid-journey to create a fully AI generated film called The Frost in the summer of 2023.
+Way mark Studios is experimenting with using these AI tools to generate advertisements and commercials for companies in mere seconds.
+Yves Bergquist, a director of the AI & Neuroscience in Media Project at USC's Entertainment Technology Center, says post production crews in Hollywood are already using generative AI, and predicts that in the future more companies will embrace this new technology.